 - to a fair and impartial hearing;

 - to rebut any witness testimony presented against the student/group;

 - to present additional witnesses or information at the hearing (the relevancy of which may be determined by the Board);

 - to be found responsible only if the evidence meets a clear and convincing burden of proof (or preponderance of evidence standard in cases arising under the Harassment Policy and the Student Sexual Misconduct Policy); and

 - to appeal based upon clearly stated grounds.

 Advisors.
 Accused students/groups are encouraged to seek advice and support from whomever they choose throughout the disciplinary process.
 An advisor may accompany an accused student/group to a UCB hearing.
 The advisor may be from the designated list of trained student and staff disciplinary advisors available through the Office of Student Conduct, or may be a member of the university community.
 A member of the university community is defined as a current student, or a faculty or staff member currently employed by the university.
-For Greek organizations, the advisor may also be the chapter advisor.
+For fraternities and sororities, the advisor may also be the chapter advisor.
 The advisor may not be a member of the UCB and may not serve as a material or expert witness.
 The role of the advisor is to assist and support the student through the disciplinary process.
 The advisor's role in a hearing is limited to quietly conferring with the respondent through written correspondence or whisper, and the advisor may not address any other participant or the hearing panel.